 My name is Anne Kloth, and my son Lawrence (L.G.) is dyslexic.
 We knew at a young age that Lawrence was very bright, but we couldn’t understand why he struggled so much in school.
-We traveled far and wide, until the mystery was solved.
+For over 10 years, we traveled far and wide, until the mystery was solved.

 At 10 years old, we met Jeffrey Freed, educator, speaker and author of Right Brained Children in a Left Brained World.
 He insisted we have Lawrence tested for dyslexia, and referred us to the Gifted Development Center in Denver, Colorado who determined that not only was Lawrence dyslexic, he was also impacted by dyscalculia (math).
 Later, we discovered dysgraphia was the cause of his struggle with writing, and ADD was the cause of everything else!